 Bling is on Everything!

-They shimmered on stages, starlets, divas and the opera-going one percent, have seen the light of day.
+They shimmered on stages, starlets, divas and the opera-going one percent.

-Even the family dog’s collar and coat–have all succumbed to the allure of those tiny pieces of shiny metal (or rather, shiny plastic).
+Even the family dog’s collar and coat have succumbed to the allure of those tiny pieces of shiny metal (or rather, shiny plastic).

 But there are several places wearing sequins would be a social faux pas on the same scale as wearing nothing at all.

 Sometimes, Wearing Something Shimmery is Almost a Necessity

 There are times when wearing sequin clothing is not only okay, but also de rigueur.

-And, while tee shirts or jeans or skirts or jackets with a little highlight bling might be perfectly fine to wear while running errands, shopping, or eating out.
+Tee shirts or jeans or skirts or jackets with a little highlight bling might be perfectly fine to wear while running errands, shopping, or eating out.

 Where to Wear Sequin Clothing: Not at Weddings & Funerals

 Weddings and funerals are the two most glaring examples of places you shouldn’t wear sequins.

 And you always want to avoid the wrath of a bridezilla and her pack of slightly less well-coiffed but possibly equally-as-savage maids.

 Don’t Wear Sequins in Court

 Usually though, courtrooms are deadly-dull, eyes-crossed boring, as anyone who’s ever tried to study a legal text will attest.

 But either way, the court room is not the place for frivolity and fun and a touch of whimsy, which is what sequins bring to this sometimes tired and cynical world.
 (RBG excepted.)